weaponsforge/hili-lipsum/README.md

 Checkout the full web-scraped data in the `/data/hilichurlianDB.json` file for more information.

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## Requirements

 The following requirements were used for this project.
 Feel free to use other dependencies and versions as needed.